reftonull/timelinter/README.md

 ## User Stories or Use Cases

-(**TODO**: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)\_)

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can add timelines to the site
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can add people to the site
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can add a person's availability to their record
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can add people to timelines; their availability will be shown when you click on them
+7. as a user, I can add assigned blocks to people within timelines
+8. As a user, I can see any problems (including blocks assigned outside people's availability)

 ## Research Topics

--   (5 points) Integrate user authentication
+-   (3 points) Integrate user authentication
     -   I'm going to be using passport for user authentication
-    -   The [Google OAuth passport](https://github.com/jaredhanson/passport-google-oauth2) package will be used to hook into Google Calendar
-    -   And account has been made for testing; I'll email you the password
+    -   And account has been made for testing; the password will be in the form
 -   (5 points)
     -   used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-10 points total out of 8 required points
+8 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)